 A child is in foster care because he/she cannot safely be reunited with their biological parents or biological family.
 State child welfare agencies place these children into approved foster homes with foster parents and with approved potential adoptive parents.
 The majority of children who are adopted from foster care are adopted by the foster parents who are providing a foster home for the child.
 Other children in the foster care system are adopted by their relatives.
 However, almost every state has children who are in the foster care system who have not yet been selected to be adopted.

-Pros and Cons of Foster Care
+What are the Pros and Cons of Foster Care?

 There are many good reasons to adopt a child from foster care.
 On the other side, there are many problems that can result.